Interactive Table Visualization with lc_table_*

 mobileFontSize <colKey>: <px number> number Mobile-only font-size hints; system picks safe minimum across provided values.
 Header font is slightly smaller than body.

 desktopHorizontalPadding <colKey>: <px number> number Horizontal padding in pixels per column for desktop view (headers and data rows).
+Default is 12px if not specified.
+When defined, overrides default.

 mobileHorizontalPadding <colKey>: <px number> number Horizontal padding in pixels per column for mobile view (headers and data rows).
+Default is 12px if not specified.
+When defined, overrides default.

 hideRowSeparators none n/a Hides horizontal separator lines between rows.
 Simply add this reserved_type object to enable (no additional properties needed).